-Figure 7 summarizes the computed coronal hole boundaries for CRs 2058 through 2063.
-234 These maps mark regions of open field lines (dark grey) and closed field lines (light grey) 235 at the photosphere.
-We note that, during this time, there were well-defined polar coronal 236 holes, together with equatorward extensions to these holes, as well as low and mid-latitude 237 holes, not obviously connected to other open field regions.
-The quantitative steps taken 238 to compute the speed profiles in the model are described by Riley et al. [2001a].
-In brief, 239 a velocity profile at the photosphere, consisting of fast wind everywhere with slow wind 240 localized at the boundaries between the open and closed field lines, is mapped outward 241 along the field lines to $30R_S$.
-Figure 8 shows the results of that mapping.
-Specifically, 242 it shows the bulk radial solar wind velocity at $30R_S$ for each of these six rotations.
-The 243 trajectories of ACE, STEREO A, and STEREO B are overlaid.
-Since Carrington longitude 244 increases from left to right in each panel, time proceeds from right to left.
-Thus, with 245 increasing time, the spacecraft sample progressively earlier Carrington longitudes.
-246 that the topology of the field lines between $1R_S$ and $30R_S$ has added a great deal of complexity to the velocity map.
-From Figure 8, we note the following points.
+Figure 5 summarizes the computed coronal hole boundaries for CRs 2058 through 2063.
+203 These maps mark regions of open field lines (dark grey) and closed field lines (light grey) at the photosphere.
+We note that, during this time, there were well-defined polar coronal holes, together with equatorward extensions to these holes, as well as low and 206 mid-latitude holes, not obviously connected to other open field regions.
+The quantitative 207 steps taken to compute the speed profiles in the model are described by Riley et al. 208 [2001a].
+In brief, a velocity profile at the photosphere, consisting of fast wind everywhere with slow wind localized at the boundaries between the open and closed field lines, is 210 mapped outward along the field lines to $30R_S$.
+Figure 6 shows the results of that mapping.
+211 Specifically, it shows the bulk radial solar wind velocity at $30R_S$ for each of these six 212 rotations.
+The trajectories of Earth, STEREO A, and STEREO B are overlaid.
+Since 213 Carrington longitude increases from left to right in each panel, time proceeds from right 214 to left.
+Thus, with increasing time, the spacecraft sample progressively earlier Carrington 215 longitudes.

+The connection between the computed coronal holes in Figure 5 and the high-speed streams within Figure 6 can, at least qualitatively, be understood; however, it is clear that the topology of the field lines between $1R_S$ and $30R_S$ has added a great deal of complexity to the velocity map.
+From Figure 6, we note the following points.
 First, the spacecraft were essentially located at the same heliographic latitude during this interval.
-Certainly, based on the quality of the match shown in Figure 6, we could not reliably ascribe any spatial inhomogeneities to these modest separations.
-Second, the three highspeed streams intercepted by all three spacecraft, initially at ~ 120° in CR 2059 and ~ 210° and ~ 340° in CR 2060 drift westward in the ensuing rotations.
+Certainly, based on the quality of the match shown in Figure 4, we could not reliably ascribe any spatial inhomogeneities to these modest separations.
+Second, the three highspeed streams intercepted by all three spacecraft, initially at $\sim 120^\circ$ in CR 2059 and $\sim 210^\circ$ and $\sim 340^\circ$ in CR 2060 drift westward in the ensuing rotations.